About this course

 - The Selection Committee will shortlist applicants for Multi Mini Interview on the basis of their performance in previous studies, using a Grade Point Average (GPA) computed in a manner approved by the Academic Board for the Doctor of Medicine (see note 2 below), and their results in the GAMSAT or MCAT.
 All sections in the GAMSAT will be weighted equally to determine the GAMSAT score.
 Offers will be made on the basis of a combined ranked list where the interview will contribute 50%, GPA will contribute 25%, and GAMSAT (or MCAT) will contribute 25% to the final ranking after interview.

 - Except for (i) applicants eligible under the Guaranteed entry pathway, and (ii) as explicitly provided for under note 6 below, the Grade Point Average (GPA) used to rank applicants on academic merit based on their previous tertiary studies will be computed in the following way.
 The most recent bachelor degree results (including Honours*) will be used for the purposes of calculating the Grade Point Average (GPA) regardless of any subsequent graduate studies completed.
 The Grade Point Average (GPA) will be measured by considering the last three years of the applicant's undergraduate coursework studies (including Honours*).
 Weightings will be applied by weighting the first of the final three years by 1, the second year by 2 and the final year by 2.
+Please note that results for 2020 subjects completed before the COVID-19 pandemic will be included for 2021 entry to Doctor of Medicine, Doctor of Dental Surgery, Doctor of Optometry and Doctor of Physiotherapy programs.
+All other 2020 subject results will be excluded for 2021 entry.

 - In considering students under special entry access schemes, the Selection Committee will consider aspects of disadvantage as set out from time to time in the University of Melbourne Graduate Access policy, evidence of rurality for rural applicants, and confirmation of Aboriginality for Indigenous applicants.